AfroV/ArtBox/README.md

 - 🎨 **NFT Ready**: Download, pin, and manage NFT collections
 - 🔧 **Maintainable**: Easy management tools and commands
 - 💾 **Protected**: Comprehensive backup and restore system

+## ⚠️ Important Safety Notice

+This is an experimental DIY project shared for educational purposes.
+By building this device:

+- You assume all risks of assembly and operation
+- You are responsible for electrical safety and local regulations
+- No warranty or support is provided
+- Creator is not liable for any damage, injury, or loss

+**Build at your own risk.
+If you're not comfortable with electronics, please consult someone who is.**